 Harshit wanted: 1) a better shoulder-to-waist ratio, 2) bigger arms and 3) abs.
 In that order.

-So, the first program I made for him, focuses on building the perfect shoulder-to-waist ratio (1.618).
+The first program I wrote for him, focuses on building the perfect shoulder-to-waist ratio (1.618).

 1.618 is known as the “golden ratio” of aesthetics (this ratio applies to graphic design, architecture, sculptures and even your body).

 When your shoulders are 1.618 times as wide as your waist, you will look well-proportioned and maximise your physical attractiveness.

 In just 10 Weeks on the program, Harshit has improved his shoulder-to-waist ratio dramatically: